gitmichaelqiu/DesktopRenamer/README.md

 Because I do **NOT** have an Apple developer account for the app releases ~~(Apple charges an annual fee for this)~~, you may receive alerts such as "App is broken".

 To resolve this, go to System Settings → the bottom of Privacy & Security → Open DesktopRenamer.

+## 🛜 API

+This app provides an API to acquire space ID and names.

+Other applications can use `DistributedNotificationCenter` to send a notification with the name `com.gitmichaelqiu.DesktopRenamer.SpaceAPI.RequestCurrentSpace` and listen for a response on `com.gitmichaelqiu.DesktopRenamer.SpaceAPI.ResponseCurrentSpace`.

+You can switch on/off the API in Settings → Advanced.

 ## 💡 Tips